 - 1. If masking a primary key field, if only Disable Constraints is enabled, the job will fail during the transformation.
 It is recommended to enable both Disable Constraints and Drop Indexes on any applicable job per the usage instructions above.
-In order to not have Drop Indexes enabled, adding a prescript that disables the desired constraints will also work, but note that this workaround may result in missing indexes. - 2.
-Dropping/recreating indexes only does so on normal indexes.
-Support for functional indexes will be included in a future release.
-Note that Oracle treats DESC order indexes as functional indexes, so any indexes that are DESC order will not be dropped/recreated as part of Drop Indexes as opposed to the default ASC order indexes (which Oracle treats as normal indexes).
+In order to not have Drop Indexes enabled, adding a prescript that disables the desired constraints will also work, but note that this workaround may result in missing indexes.

+- 2. Delphix supports the below indexes:

+- Normal indexes

+- · Functional indexes (6.0.12.0 and later)

+- Local, global, and partial partition indexes (6.0.15.0 and later)